 Does a bipartite kneecap always hurt?

 No. Most cases of bipartite kneecaps are not painful.
-However, we estimate about 2-3% of patients become painful, usually due to trauma to the patella.
+However, we estimate about 2-3% of patients experience pain, usually due to trauma to the patella.

 Final word from Sportdoctorlondon about bipartite patella

 We need to think about a bipartite patella in cases of pain at the front of the knee.
-Generally, we confirm a diagnosis of a painful bipartite kneecap on clinical examination supported by MRI findings.
+Generally, a diagnosis of a painful bipartite kneecap is confirmed through clinical examination, supported by MRI findings.

 Leave A Comment